3sanket3/3sanket3/content/posts/2019-05-13---how-to-deploy-nodejs-app-to-heroku.md

   - "heroku"
   - "devops"

-description: "This tutorial will cover how to deploy the node.js project to heroku - the cloud application platform.
-It will be just few commands we need to run and the application will get up and running on the server"
+description: "This tutorial will cover how to deploy the Node.js project to Heroku - the cloud application platform.
+We will have our application up by running just few commands"
 ---

+This tutorial will cover how to deploy the Node.js project to Heroku - the cloud application platform.
+We will have our application up by running just few commands.

-Assuming you have any node.js app that you want to publish. if not, I have listed the steps in [this tutorial](https://3sanket3.com/posts/nodejs-tutorial-series-setup-basic-node-server) and codesandbox for the same is [here](https://codesandbox.io/embed/79wz0k0v1) to set up the basic app.
+Assuming you have any node.js app that you want to publish.
+If not, I have listed the steps in [this tutorial](https://3sanket3.com/posts/nodejs-tutorial-series-setup-basic-node-server) and codesandbox for the same is [here](https://codesandbox.io/embed/79wz0k0v1) to set up the basic app.

 ## Prerequisite

 - Git

-  - To use the Huroku CLI we will need to have the Git install in the machine, so make sure you have it.
+  - To use the Huroku CLI we will need to have the Git installed in the machine, so make sure you have it.

-  You can check if if already installed or not using
+  You can check if it is already installed or not, using

   ```bash
     $ git --version